SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 ## Properties

 The final special type of method we'll introduce is **properties**.
-Properties are methods which behave like data - when we want to access them, we don't need to use brackets to call the method manually:
+Properties are methods which behave like data - when we want to access them, we don't need to use brackets to call the method manually.
+They're often used a bit like **getters** from other Object Oriented languages (see [this page](https://www.w3schools.com/cpp/cpp_encapsulation.asp) for more information).

 ~~~
 class Academic: